 Nearby, Guimarães is the country’s medieval capital and the place where Portugal’s first king, Afonso Henrique, was born.
 Its picture-book castle is the place where he was crowned in 1139, officially establishing this ancient town as the cradle of Portuguese nationality.

-Built on a height over the Lima estuary, the picturesque coastal town of Viana do Castelo has a long history of its own and is a very popular place for picking up handmade pottery and other regional handicrafts.
+Built on a height over the Lima estuary, the picturesque coastal town of Viana do Castelo has a long history of its own and is a very popular place for picking up handmade pottery and other high quality regional handicrafts.

 Other highlights for visitors travelling through the Minho include Ponte de Lima, a pretty medieval town with a long, 31-arched Roman bridge, and Ponte da Barca, one of the loveliest places in northern Portugal.